 The Annie Bosworth Library

-When students enter middle school in fourth grade, they graduate to the Annie Bosworth Library in the Bosworth Building.
-This library contains more than 25,000 print books and offers students and faculty access to an ever-growing digital library.
-It displays dozens of scholarly and popular periodicals in both print and digital form, and provides local and remote access to myriad research, news, and educational databases.
+When students enter the Middle School in fourth grade, they graduate to the Annie Bosworth Library in the Bosworth Building.
+This library contains more than 27,000 print books and offers students and faculty access to an ever-growing digital library.
+It offers dozens of scholarly and popular periodicals in both print and digital form, and provides local and remote access to myriad research, news, and educational databases.
 Visit the library one day, and you may find serious scholars arguing fine points in the Aeneid while sitting alongside readers dissecting the plot twists and turns of the latest popular dystopian thriller.
 Another day, you may spot a middle schooler devouring the newest volume of a manga series or a newshound perusing the editorial page of The Wall Street Journal.
 What wild synergy might develop between these disparate library patrons?
 There’s no telling.
 The library is far more than the sum of its volumes.

 Children come to the Annie Bosworth Library for regularly scheduled classes, to do research for class assignments, and to browse, study or check out a book for fun.
 The library maintains an open door policy; high school students are free to come in any time.
 Middle school students may use the library during lunch and study periods, as well as after school.

 Once a week, all fourth graders have library class, in which they are read to by a librarian who also acquaints them with the library and helps them choose books for pleasure reading.
-Classes have a maximum of twelve students, insuring that each child receives personal reading advice.
+Classes have a maximum of twelve students, ensuring that each child receives personal reading advice.
 In fifth grade a library elective is offered.
-In this class, students learn about the Dewey Decimal system, learn to use online databases and perfect research strategies.
+In this class, students learn about the Dewey Decimal system, learn to use online databases, and perfect research strategies.
 Students are taught the importance of evaluating websites and other research material for currency, relevance, authority, accuracy, and purpose.
-The librarian also reads aloud to the children; even these more mature students love to sit and listen to a great book.
+The librarian also reads aloud to students; even these more mature kids love to sit and listen to a great book.
 A highlight of the fifth grade library classes is the ever-popular annual Harry Potter night.

 The Annie Bosworth Library is available for all teachers to schedule classes for research projects.
 Librarians provide bibliographic instruction to large groups or on an individual basis, depending on the nature of the project.
 Beginning in the fourth grade, teachers in a variety of curriculum areas assign research projects that require students to use the library independently.
 There are also set projects in each grade.
-For example, all fifth graders spend a week in the library with their Language Structures class learning how to use the library to do research for a paper on New York City.
-Students work in groups of three or four with a librarian or teacher and receive individualized attention and instruction.
-Eighth graders are expected to complete a term paper with their humanities classes on a topic of their choice.
+For example, all fifth graders spend a week in the library with their Language Structures class conducting intensive research for a paper, often on a New York City-related topic.
+Eighth graders complete a term paper with their humanities classes on a topic of their choice.
 In ninth grade, students write another term paper, this time focusing on a historical topic.
 The library plays an integral role in all of these research projects.

 The library is for reading, research, browsing, and thinking.
 We want our students to be lifelong readers, thinkers and intellectual explorers.
-To that end we engage the students with our curriculum, collection, and programming.
-Since 2004 we have run a Middle School Author Series in conjunction with the English Department; the goal is to have a writer come and speak to each grade.
-Guests have included Jason Reynolds (author of Long Way Down), Joan Bauer (Hope Was Here), John Green (Looking for Alaska), and Michael Buckley (The Sisters Grimm).
-Fourth through sixth graders are invited to participate in the Mock Newbery Committee each fall; some read more than twenty books as they try to pick the best of the year!
-High schoolers meet to discuss the merits and shortcomings of National Book Award finalists.
+To that end, we engage students with our curriculum, collection, and programming.
+Since 2004 we have run a Middle School Author Series in conjunction with the English department; the goal is to have a writer come and speak to each grade.
+Guests have included Jason Reynolds (author of Long Way Down), Joan Bauer (Hope Was Here), and Adam Gidwitz (The Inquisitor’s Tale).
+Fourth through seventh graders are invited to participate in the Mock Newbery Committee each fall; some read more than twenty books as they try to pick the best of the year!
+High school students meet to discuss the merits and shortcomings of National Book Award finalists.
 The library also hosts a faculty and staff book group, regularly attended by people from a wide range of departments.
 The plethora of activities in the library furthers its mission: to encourage and celebrate books and knowledge.